maemo-leste/maemo-leste.github.io/content/maemo-leste-update-april-may-june-2020.rst

 Powermanagement update
 ~~~~~~~~~~~~~~~~~~~~~~

-TODO: Working on n900-pm script
-TODO: add photo of setup
+A while ago we tweeted out a photo of a Nokia N900 using very little power,
+while in ``OMAP OFF`` mode.
+We haven't yet brought this to our latest images,
+but it's still planned (it might be relatively simple, but also might be a lot
+of work).
+In addition, we will likely provide a ``n900-pm`` script, similar to
+the ``droid4-pm`` script.

 Pinephone
 ---------

-Thanks to work from people in postmarketOS, we now also support the modem in the
+Thanks to the packaging work from people in postmarketOS, we now also support
-Pinephone.
-While we've mostly been working with cellular things on the Droid4,
+the modem in the Pinephone.
+While we've mostly been working with cellular things
-lots of can simply be reused on the Pinephone, and we plan to do so in the
+on the Droid4, lots of that work can simply be reused on the Pinephone, and we
-coming time.
-A package called ``pinephone-modem-config`` can be installed, and
+plan to do so in the coming time.
+A package called ``pinephone-modem-config``
-along with updating the kernel (latest available version is 5.6), it will bring
+can be installed, and along with updating the kernel (latest available version
-in modem support.
-This is already automatically enabled in the latest images.
+is 5.6), it will bring in modem support.
+This is already automatically enabled
+in the latest images.

 Weekly builds